 - Place the nuts and seeds into a large mixing bowl.
 Add the spices, molasses, honey, and vanilla extract.
 Stir together thoroughly.

 - Line two baking sheets with parchment paper.
 Divide the granola mix evenly between the two pans in a single, flat layer.

-- Place in the oven and bake for 10 minutes.
-Remove from the oven and stir the granola.
-Rotate your pans when you place back in the oven.
-Cook for an additional 10-15 minutes, being careful not to burn the granola.
-(Note: It can quickly go from golden to burned within a minute, so keep an eye on it.
+- Bake for 10 minutes, then remove the sheet pans from the oven and stir the granola.
+Rotate your pans when you place them back in the oven.
+Cook for an additional 10 to 15 minutes, being careful not to burn the granola.
+Note: It can quickly go from golden to burned within a minute, so keep an eye on it.
 It won't look any different when it's done baking and will still be soft – that's fine.
-It will harden once it cools.)
+It will harden once it cools.

-- Remove from the oven and let cool for 30 minutes.
-Place in a sealed container and store for future use.
+- Remove the granola from the oven and let it cool for 30 minutes.
+Place it in a sealed container and store it for future use.

 - This is my favorite KitchenAid Food Processor that works so well for this recipe and many others!

 ©Downshiftology.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Recipe originally posted May 2015, but updated to include new information.